 Inspired by decades of practical experience, Compal believes that green products must possess three design features: “green materials”, “energy efficiency”, and “ease of dis-assembly/recycling”.
 Compal's environment-friendly designs have also been aligned with international trends and the needs of its stakeholders and customers to achieve the best eco-effectiveness.

 EU Eco-Design Requirements for Energy-relative Products and U.S. Energy Star

-All electronic products manufactured by Compal conform with the latest energy standards, such as the EU Eco-Design Requirements for Energy-relative Products and the U.S. Energy Star.
+All electronic products manufactured by Compal conform to the latest energy standards, such as the EU Eco-Design Requirements for Energy-relative Products and the U.S. Energy Star.
 Compal has been systematically improving the design capability of its software and hardware developers and plans to introduce modularized designs.
 Checklists prepared by hardware and software departments are being duly executed, while quality control tests are rigorously performed for mass-produced products to ensure compliance with laws at the time of shipment.
-Furthermore, Compal constantly keeps itself informed of the latest developments in energy regulations so that the Company can plan and prepare ahead, assess risks in advance and ensure product compliance with the latest rules and certification.
+Furthermore, Compal constantly keeps itself informed of the latest developments in energy regulations so that the Company can plan and prepare ahead, assess risks in advance, and ensure product compliance with the latest rules and certification.

 Ease of Dis-assembly and Recycling

 Rapid advancement in technology has shortened the life cycle of consumer electronics, resulting in the increasing amount of waste that adds a burden to the natural environment.
 In order to minimize the threat to natural resources, prevent hazardous substances from being released into the environment through waste, and relieve the recycling system of increasing volumes of e-waste, it is increasingly important for electronics manufacturers to design products in ways that minimize potential pollution and recycling in the future.

 EU Waste Electrical and Electronic Equipment Directive